lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Undergraduate Research Assistant_</p>

-<p style="text-align:center;">Nathaniel is an undergraduate research assistant majoring in Bioinformatics and a part of the Science and Technology Honors Program.
+<p style="text-align:center;">Nathaniel is an undergraduate research assistant majoring in Bioinformatics and a part of the <a href = "https://www.uab.edu/honorscollege/home/curriculum-and-programs#scienceandtechnology" target="_blank" >Science and Technology</a> honors program.
 He is interested in using computer methods to understand large biological data sets.
 He hopes to use these methods to improve diagnosis and treatment of genetic diseases.</p>

 ---